Morning: an American Jisei

 11

-Small flashes of light pulse with color: yellow, orange, blue, violet.
+Small splashes of light: yellow, orange, blue, violet.

 None held.
 None lost.